techotron/rust/rust-book/README.md

 `cargo check` checks the code compiles but doesn't create the binary

 `cargo build --release` will compile the code with optimisations.
 It takes longer to compile but running the executable will run faster.
 It'll create the binary in ./target/release

+`cargo update` will ignore the cargo.lock file and get the latest specifications which satisfy the constraints in cargo.toml

+`cargo doc --open` will open docs for your dependencies and open them locally in a browser